edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Orders[Order Date] to Date[date]
 Orders[Shipping Date] to Date[date]

-i ensured that the relationship between Orders[Order Date] and Date[date] is the active relationship, and that all relationships are one-to-many, with a single filter direction from the one side to the many side
+I ensured that the relationship between Orders[Order Date] and Date[date] is the active relationship, and that all relationships are one-to-many, with a single filter direction from the one side to the many side

-add a screenshot image of my data model

-### Create a Measures table
+### Creating a Measures table

 Creating a separate table for measures is a best practice that will help keep the data model organized and easy to navigate.